 2. Leasing a space for your business

 If you don’t think buying commercial estate is right for you, leasing can be a viable alternative.
-When you lease a property, you can use it for your business needs and customize the space, but you have to get approvals from a landlord and pay rent.
+When you lease a property, you have more long-term flexibility but might also have certain limitations based on your landlord and lease.

 Pros